-257 Radon concentration level in dwellings is a major route that increases the radiation health risk to any growing 258 population [3].
-Based from the computed results the maximum and the minimum values from radion radiation 259 risk parameters were observed in H6 and H8 type of dwelling.
-It will be safer for people to live in residential 260 buildings of H8 type of dwelling, where the floor is properly cemented with ceramics tiles and plastered walls 261 with paints, rather than living in H6 type of residential building in which the floor is made of mud and the 262 walls is also made of mud and mangrove woods.
-The rate of radon emanation is higher in H6 type of dwelling 263 simply because the floor and the walls have direct exposure to the indoor environment.
-From the computed 264 results, all the maximum radon radiation risk parameters were found in H6 type of dwelling.
-The result of the 265 histograms based on the risks associated with radon has confirmed that the population in okrika, at higher risk of 266 radon exposure to contract lung cancer are those inhabitants living in H6 type of dwelling (mud houses).
-The 267 estimation on the radon radiation risk parameters within the measured residential buildings in Okrika, were all 268 lesser than the international recommended limits.
-This implies that the existence of radon in residential 269 buildings in Okrika posed no significant health risk to the inhabitants of okrika, but strategic measures should be 270 put in place to discourage the use of mud houses as a dwelling home and thus, the government should encourage 271 housing scheme projects to be executed in rural areas to make living comfortable for everyone the less 272 privilege.
-273
+Radon concentration level in dwellings is a major route that increases the radiation health risk to any growing population [3].
+Based on the computed results the maximum and the minimum values from radon radiation risk parameters were observed in H6 and H8 type of dwelling.
+It will be safer for people to live in residential buildings of H8 type of dwelling, where the floor is properly cemented with ceramics tiles and plastered walls with paints, rather than living in H6 type of residential building in which the floor is made of mud and the walls is also made of mud and mandrove woods.
+The rate of radon emanation is higher in H6 type of dwelling simply because the floor and the walls have direct exposure to the indoor environment.
+From the computed results, all the maximum radon radiation risk parameters were found in H6 type of dwelling.
+The result of the histograms based on the risks associated with radon has confirmed that the populations in okrika, at higher risk of radon exposure to contract lung cancer are the inhabitants living in H6 type of dwelling (mud houses).
+The estimation on the radon radiation risk parameters within the measured residential buildings in Okrika, were all lesser than the international recommended limits except for the ELCR.
+This implies that the existence of indoor radon in residential buildings in Okrika posed no immediate significant health risk to the inhabitants, but strategic measures should be put in place to discourage the use of mud houses as a dwelling home and thus, the government should encourage the execution of housing scheme projects in rural areas to make living comfortable for the less privilege.
+Finally, oil activities and effluents from multinationals within its environs should be properly monitored.